SysKitTeam/docs-spdockit/query-and-change-sharepoint-settings/create-audit-queries-and-rules.md

 ---
-title: Create Audit Queries and Rules
-description: >-
-  This article describes how to create audit settings queries and rules in SPDocKit.
+description: This article describes how to create audit settings queries and rules in SPDocKit.
-author: Igor Mesarić
-date: 02/02/2017
 ---

 # Create Audit Queries and Rules